 Subsurface-outcrop analog studies as defined previously have been proven successful for geothermal exploration in the German Malm Formation (Homuth et al., 2015).
-A similar data base of thermo-physical and petrophysical rock properties was furnished for the outcrop samples from Alberta at the laboratory of the Technische Universität Darmstadt (Germany).
-Seven cores of the target reservoir formations were investigated in the Calgary Research Centreer (CRC) and at the University of Alberta core lab in Edmonton.
+A similar data base of thermo- and petrophysical rock properties was furnished for the outcrop samples from Alberta at the laboratory of the Technische Universität Darmstadt (Germany).
+Seven

+30 cores of the target reservoir formations were investigated in the Calgary Research Centre (CRC) and at the University of Alberta core lab in Edmonton.
 Table 1 gives the source locations and associated reef complexes of the cores and outcrops.

-The exact coordinates of the wells and outcrops are added to Appendix B. For closer examination, thin sections made from representative plugs of the analogue- and reservoir samples were prepared and petrographically
+The exact coordinates are added to Appendix B. For closer examination, thin sections made from representative plugs of the analogue- and reservoir samples were prepared and petrographically analyzed.